The Best Workout for Every Age

 “Your legs are the base support for your frame but also are the strongest and biggest muscles of the body,” says Ryan.
 Training those big muscles can help save your brain: Research published in the journal Gerontology linked increased leg power to slower cognitive aging.
-“Brains aged better both structurally and functionally with stronger legs, most likely due to the neurochemicals that stimulate brain cells,” explains Ryan.
-In addition to strength and cardio work, he recommends incorporating sports like tennis.
+“Brains aged better both structurally and functionally with stronger legs,” says Ryan.
+Although the reason is unclear, one theory is that neurochemicals that stimulate brain cells.
+In addition to strength and cardio work, Ryan recommends incorporating sports like tennis.
 Learn the best time of day to exercise to improve memory.

 50s focus: Discover walking

 If you’ve been running through your last few decades, you might want to ease the wear and tear on your joints by shifting over to power walks.
 “By this age, many have experienced some sort of injury that has limited their ability to exercise,” says Straub.
 Not to worry—now is the time to try walking, especially if you have bad knees.
 While it might take you longer to complete a given distance, walking can be just as effective as running when it comes to lowering your risk of certain diseases, according to the American Heart Association.
 Don’t miss these other 15 health benefits you’ll get from a 15-minute walk.

 The 60s workout